ton-community/ton-docs/docs/develop/smart-contracts/environment/installation.md

 ## Build from source

-If you don't want to rely on pre-compiled binaries and prefer to compile the binaries by yourself, you can follow the [official instructions](https://ton.org/#/compile).
-The gist instructions provided below:
+If you don't want to rely on pre-compiled binaries and prefer to compile the binaries by yourself, you can follow the [official instructions](/develop/howto/compile).

+The ready-to-use gist instructions provided below:

 ### Linux (Ubuntu / Debian)